Instructions for authors

 5.1 Text Formatting

-• Save your file in docx format (MS Word 2007 or higher).
+- Save the file in .docx format (compatible with MS Word 2007 or later).

 5.2 Headings